 Students entering the MEDA program are required to take a placement test for reading, writing and mathematics readiness.
-Please refer to specific course outlines for appropriate placement scores.
-Students are also required to complete BSTEC 110 with a minimum grade of 2.0 and/or show proof of typing proficiency of 35 wpm to enter the MEDA program.
+Before submitting the application packet and starting the clinical program classes, students must place into English 101, or alternatively, complete English 098 with a 3.0 or higher or English 099 with a 2.0 or higher.
+Students are also required to place into Math 099, or alternatively complete Math 094 with a grade of 2.0 or higher.
+Students are also required to show proof of typing proficiency of 35 wpm with 90% accuracy to enter the MEDA program.